 Associates (Assistants) are other veterinary surgeons employed by the partners.
 They are mainly involved in the clinical side of practice in seeing clients and their patients.
 They generally do not have financial or managerial responsibilities for the practice.

 Locums are employed on temporary contracts of varying length.
 They are often employed to cover colleagues on sick leave, study leave or maternity leave.

 Veterinary surgeons and their training

 It usually takes five years (except for Cambridge where it takes six years) to obtain a veterinary qualification.
-There are six universities in the UK which offer a veterinary course — these are Bristol, Cambridge, Edinburgh, Glasgow, Liverpool and London.
+There are seven universities in the UK which offer a veterinary course — these are Bristol, Cambridge, Edinburgh, Glasgow, Liverpool, London and Nottingham.

 The degree course is a combination of clinical and practical training with over 40 weeks spent working either in veterinary practices, farms and other animal establishments, laboratories and abattoirs.

 Many veterinary surgeons chose to undertake further study in a particular interest area.
 Further information on the types of qualification is available.

 Veterinary nurses (VNs) play a key role in the veterinary practice.
 They work alongside veterinary surgeons in order to provide a high standard of care for animals.
 Normally working within a veterinary surgery or hospital, veterinary nurses provide skilled supportive care for sick animals as well as undertaking minor surgical procedures, medical treatments and diagnostic tests under veterinary supervision.
 VN's also play a key role in the education of owners in good standards of animal care.

 The veterinary nurses listed in the Find-a-Vet pages are qualified nurses who are registered with the RCVS.
 This entitles them by law to undertake a range of veterinary treatments under the direction of a veterinary surgeon.
 Many veterinary practices employ unqualified nursing assistants who are able to provide a more basic level of animal care and support.